nulldrifter/command-foundry/README.md

 ## Usage
 `$ npm run download` : downloads the latest sqlite .zip file from mtgjson

-`$ npm run upload` : load latest card info into the DB
+`$ npm run upload` : parse and upload the latest card info into the DB
 * Note that the full upload exceeds the default MySQL packet size.
-Should you encounter an error like `Packets out of order.
-Got: 1 Expected: 15`, you'll likely need to: `SET GLOBAL max_allowed_packet=256*1024*1024;`
+You'll likely need to: `SET GLOBAL max_allowed_packet=256*1024*1024;`

+`$ npm run dump-cards -- --password=your_mysql_password` : performs mysqldump for card data from MTGJSON.

+`$ npm run dump-codex -- --password=your_mysql_password `: performs mysqldump for Codex data.

 ## Features